CANONS ECCLESIASTICAL OF THE APOSTOLIC EPISCOPAL CHURCH

 12. Clergy who are approved to serve bivocationally are subject to restrictions on bivocational service such that:

 a. they may not serve in any body that confesses a position on Faith that is substantially different from that of the Church;

 b. they may not serve in any body that includes clergy who have been excommunicated or deprived of faculties for disciplinary cause from the Church or any of its associated communions, or that admits such clergy to sacramental roles as visitors.

 13. The Apostolic Episcopal Church retains its own independent jurisdictional descent from the Order of Corporate Reunion and its clergy are automatically members of its own branch of the Order.
-The Apostolic Episcopal Church is not associated with any of the current groups using the name of the Order of Corporate Reunion and membership of such groups is not permitted for clergy of the Apostolic Episcopal Church.
+The Apostolic Episcopal Church is not associated with any other group using the name of the Order of Corporate Reunion and membership of such groups is not permitted for clergy of the Apostolic Episcopal Church.